Coding Speech through Vocal Tract Kinematics: Methods

 \subsubsection{Speaker Identity}

-Though we rule out the individual variance in vocal tract anatomy by using a template space, such missing anatomical configuration is an important determinant of the voice texture, or timbre, of an individual speaker which is a crucial factor in defining the speaker's identity \cite{netzorg2024percetualqaulity}.
+Since we use a template space for the vocal tract, the articulatory features lack information about the individual structures of the vocal tract anatomy.
+However, this structural information is an important determinant of the voice texture of an individual speaker, which is crucial in defining the speaker's identity \cite{netzorg2024percetualqaulity}.
+For example, the vocal tract length is known to be correlated with gender and age in voice.
 Note that our definition of the speaker identity does not include information about dialect or accent which is actually aimed to be disentangled from the speaker identity.
-Here, we compensate for this missing information with a separate speaker identity encoder which is jointly trained with a vocoder to extract the speaker-specific speaker information.
+Here, we compensate for this missing information with a separate speaker identity encoder which is jointly trained with the vocoder to extract the speaker-specific texture information.

 To this end, we propose a simple yet effective speaker encoder, which minimizes the trainable portion of the model.
 Based on the observation by \cite{chen2022spkinfo, fan2020exploring} that the speaker information is largely concentrated in the CNN outputs of speech SSL models, the encoder consists of the frozen CNN extractor from WavLM Large followed by a weighted pooling layer and a learnable feedforward network (FFN).
 The pooling layer weighted-averages the acoustic features from WavLM CNN across frames, where the weight is given by the periodicity inferred from CREPE.
-This allows more attention to the periodic signals which may encode voice texture better, and rules out non-speech frames.
-Then, the FFN projects the average feature to a speaker embedding with 64 channels.
-This speaker identity encoding is indispensable to fully map out multi-speaker speech.
+This allows more attention to the periodic signals which may encode more information about voice texture than non-periodic portion of the input.
+Then, the FFN transforms the averaged features to a speaker embedding with 64 channels.
+This speaker identity encoding is indispensable to fully represent multi-speaker speech.